Maungawhau railway station

-Maungawhau railway station, commonly known as Mount Eden railway station, is a Western Line station of the Auckland railway network in the Auckland suburb of Mount Eden in New Zealand.
-The station is has been closed since 2020 and is currently undergoing an extensive reconstruction as part of the wider work on the City Rail Link.
-The station is due to reopen to the public in early 2026.
+Maungawhau railway station, formerly known as Mount Eden railway station, is a Western Line station of the Auckland railway network in the Auckland suburb of Mount Eden in New Zealand.
+The station has been closed since 2020 and is currently undergoing an extensive reconstruction as part of the wider work on the City Rail Link.
+The station is due to reopen to the public in 2026.

-The reconstruction work is adding two side platforms on the City Rail Link line toward Karanga-a-Hape railway station in addition to the island platform on the line towards Grafton station.
+The reconstruction work is adding another island platform on the City Rail Link line toward Karanga-a-Hape railway station in addition to upgrading existing island platform on the line towards Grafton station.
 The station was reached via a footbridge from Mount Eden Road or from the level crossing between Ngahura Street and Fenton Street.